 The risk of drinking too much water.

-While staying hydrated, be mindful so as not to try too hard.
-Drinking extreme amounts of liquid doesn't work on your wellbeing or 'flush out an ailment,' and it tends to be exceptionally risky.
+While staying hydrated, be mindful not to try too hard.
+Drinking extreme amounts of liquid doesn't improve well-being or 'flush out an ailment,' and it tends to be exceptionally risky.

 Water intoxication, if untreated, can prompt seizures, loss of consciousness, coma, and even death.